techiediaries/techiediaries/_posts/2020/laravel/2019-09-02-php-laravel-7-6-tutorial-crud-example-app-bootstrap-4-mysql-database.md

 ---
 layout: post
-title: "Laravel 6 Tutorial: Build your First CRUD App with Laravel, Bootstrap 4 and MySQL"
+title: "PHP Laravel 7/6 Tutorial: CRUD Example App with Bootstrap 4 and MySQL Database"
 image: "images/content/php.png"
-excerpt: "Throughout this tutorial for beginners you'll learn to use Laravel 6 - the latest version of one of the most popular PHP frameworks - to create a CRUD web application with a MySQL database from scratch and step by step starting with the installation of Composer (PHP package manager) to implementing and serving your application." tags : [php , laravel, laravel-6-tutorials-and-examples, mysql]
+excerpt: "Throughout this tutorial for beginners you'll learn to use Laravel 7/6 - the latest version of one of the most popular PHP frameworks - to create a CRUD web application with a MySQL database from scratch and step by step starting with the installation of Composer (PHP package manager) to implementing and serving your application." tags : [php , laravel, laravel-6-tutorials-and-examples, mysql]
+categories: laravel
-date: 2020-01-08
+date: 2020-03-04
 ---

-Throughout this tutorial for beginners you'll learn to use Laravel 6 - the latest version of one of the most popular PHP frameworks - to create a CRUD web application with a MySQL database and Bootstrap 4 styles from scratch and step by step starting with the installation of Composer (PHP package manager) to implementing and serving your application.
+Throughout this tutorial for beginners you'll learn to use Laravel 7/6 - the latest version of one of the most popular PHP frameworks - to create a CRUD web application with a MySQL database and Bootstrap 4 styles from scratch and step by step starting with the installation of Composer (PHP package manager) to implementing and serving your application.

-> **Note**: Laravel 6 is recently released and this tutorial is upgraded to the latest version.
+> **Note**: Laravel 7 is recently released and this tutorial is upgraded to the latest version.

 ## What is Bootstrap 4?